ietf-wg-cellar/flac-specification/flac.md

 ### Sample rate bits

 The next 4 bits (the last 4 bits of the third byte of each frame), referred to as the sample rate bits, contain the sample rate of the audio according to the following table.
 If the sample rate bits code for an uncommon sample rate, this is stored after the uncommon block size or after the coded number if no uncommon block size was used.
-See [section uncommon sample rate](#uncommon-sample-rate).
+See (#uncommon-sample-rate).

 Value   | Sample rate
 :-------|:-----------